-EPA has developed several performance enhancements to assist as state and local agencies generate MOVES emissions inventories.
+When EPA originally released MOVES2010b in April 2012, EPA outlined several performance enhancements to assist as state and local agencies generate MOVES emissions inventories.
 For example, MOVES2010b works better in networks and has improved capabilities that make it faster in certain circumstances.
 Several improvements have been made to data input managers to make MOVES2010b easier to use with more functionality.
 MOVES2010b also takes advantage of newer versions of Java (version 1.7.0) and MySQL (version 5.5.12).

-MOVES2010b also includes a number of other improvements.
+MOVES2010b also included a number of other improvements.
 These are listed in Appendix A. The net impact of these changes on emissions is very small in runs at the both County and Project scale.
 More detailed pollutant output for air quality modeling is also available.